 You don’t need to join a varsity athletics team to play your sport on campus.

 Through the university’s club sport program, all full-time undergraduates can organize a sports team for competitive play.
-The university currently has club teams in men’s and women’s rugby, roller hockey, ice hockey, kronum, men's volleyball, water polo, and wrestling.
+The university currently has club teams in men’s and women’s rugby, roller hockey, ice hockey, kronum, men's volleyball, water polo, wrestling, and men's soccer.

 Each club exists only through student participation and involvement.
 It’s the club’s responsibility to set goals and objectives, raise money, and coordinate schedules.
 Think of it this way: it’s another leadership opportunity Widener offers!